Eeva1/h6-Iceberg.tor-the-onionrouter/README.md

 The browser suggested for changing the language to English so that my surfing is even more private, so I changed.

-## b)  Browse TOR network, find, take screenshots and comment. search engine for onion sites, marketplace, fraud, forum,
+## b)  Browse TOR network, find, take screenshots and comment
-a well known organization

 I started browsing Tor... and searched first global arms dealers and was looking if there is a possibility to buy guns online, and yes there is.
 Actually I've never even checked from the internet, is there same kinds of online shops, so I don't know if this is some how different...